Cheap Natural Gas Keeps CPI in Check

-The Consumer Price Index increased a seasonally adjusted 0.5% for June, according to a Labor Department report (link opens a PDF) released today.
+The Consumer Price Index increased a seasonally adjusted 0.2% for July, according to a Labor Department report (link opens as PDF) released today.

 Source: Labor Department